syncfusion-content/javascript-docs/js/Diagram/Group.md

 var diagram = $("#DiagramContent").ejDiagram("instance");
-// add group to diagram.
+// Adds group to the Diagram.
 diagram.add(group);

 {% endhighlight %}

 ### Group from palette

 Group nodes can be predefined and added to symbol palette.
-You can drop those groups into diagram when needed.
+You can drop those groups into Diagram, when required.

-To explore how to add groups from symbol palette, refer [Symbol Palette](/js/Diagram/Symbol-Palette)
+To explore how to add groups from symbol palette, refer to [Symbol Palette](/js/Diagram/Symbol-Palette)

 ## Container